 (Didion, “On Self Respect”, in Slouching Towards Bethlehem)

 Although Didion speaks also of making one’s own moral code, or choosing one’s own life, it is clear she wants to live in a world populated by characters.
-That is, people who have committed to a social position, or role, or way of life, and through self-discipline thereby reproduce it.
+By people who have committed to a social position, or role, or way of life, and through self-discipline thereby reproduce it.
 Do we want these kinds of characters in life?
 They represent a mixture of trauma, irreparable change, and social rigidity.
 In short, “social types” only exist in the shadow of non-optionality.

-On the one hand I want to hang on to these types with all my might, presumably with the force of the state.
+On the one hand I want to grasp these types with all my might, presumably with the force of the state.
 In fact, I want to become a social type: a teacher, local pillar of the community, father, son, and grandfather.
-On the other I feel like letting go, allowing the centrifugal effects of modern technology, progressive capitalism, and liberal individualism spin me out into a fully independent agent.
+On the other, I feel like letting go, allowing the centrifugal effects of modern technology, progressive capitalism, and liberal individualism spin me out into a fully independent agent.
 Things like community, villages, flags, uniforms, accents, national cuisine, local stereotypes, regional dialects, and old traditions can all vanish in the haze.
 Humanity produced its collective forms of culture between 12,000BC and 2025AD.
 After that it gave up and simply recycled from the existing library from now until eternity.
 And that’s okay because we live complete and perfect from moment to moment, making art, music, traditions, and life, even if it vanishes like the ripples in the sea.